milkyway-labs/milkyway.proto/README.md

 # MilkyWay Proto

-This repository contains the proto types used in the [MilkyWay](https://github.com/milkyway-labs/milkyway) rollup, along with their TypeScript versions.
+This repository contains the Protobuf types used in the [MilkyWay](https://github.com/milkyway-labs/milkyway) network, along with their TypeScript versions.